 The research work is divided into alternative periods in each of the two institutions.

-You must be enrolled in both institutions but will be exempt from registration fees in one of the two institutions (with the obligation to pay the registration fees at least once within the 3 years at the University of Montpellier).
+You must be enrolled in both institutions but will be exempt from registration fees in one of the two institutions (registration fees must be paid at the University of Montpellier at least once within the 3 years of studies).

-The Cooperation Unit of the International Relations Department is in charge of drafting, approval and monitoring of the joint doctorate agreement.
+The Cooperation Unit of the International Relations Department is in charge of drafting, approving and monitoring the joint doctorate agreement.

-The future PhD student must also contact the Doctoral School attached to his thesis director at the University of Montpellier in order to prepare his doctoral registration file.
+The future PhD student must also contact the relevant Doctoral School depending on her/his thesis director at the University of Montpellier in order to prepare the doctoral registration file.